MisanthropeGirl/schroders/README.md

 Moved the `dataTransform` function to `utilities.tsx` so I could test it in isolation.

 If I exclude the files added when I was using mock service workers and `reportWebVitals.ts` then overall test coverage is close to 100%.
 Even with them in it is over 90%.
 It's mainly the lack of testing for `index.tsx` (see above) which is dragging it down so I'm going to declare myself satisifed wth my efforts.
 I may tomorrow though run everything through Claude and ask it to point out any potential improvements.
 After that, it is time to see what integration and end-to-end testing can potentially be applied.

+## 2025-11-01

+I have now run the tests for the components and utilities past Claude with the prompt of "What am I missing?
+What could I do better?" and incorporated much (but not all) of the feedback.

+Relevant feedback for each was as follows;

+### `utilities.ts`
+1. Handle special cases in `convertObjectToString`.
+I'm not URL-encoding values as the API documentation didn't mention it.
+2. Handle an empty array being passed to `dataTransform`.
+3. Checking that the object parameters passed to `dataFetch` are in the queryString.

+### `ChartOptions.tsx`
+1. Testing the happy path thoroughly.
+No tests for successful `fromDate` and `toDate` changes or for when one date is initially invalid but becomes valid when the second date changes.
+2. Edge case around ewual dates
+3. Radio button accessibility

+### `StockList.tsx`
+1. Avoiding repetition
+2. Unchecking a checkbox
+3. Magic numbers
+4. Radio button accessibility
+5. Currency potentially missing in the API output

+As well as suggesting tests for the defensive coding of line 56 and dealing with some data persistence between tests.

+### `StockChart.tsx`
+1. Hadn't tested that things work correctly when the date range or the price option change.
+Doing the former took care testing line 36 (obvious really).
+2. More testing around adding and emoving tickers, including adding 2 or more.
+3. Handing the if statements around the `newTicker` and `removedTicker` actions.